simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 `ip a`<br>
 `dhcpcd`<br>
 If a wireless connection, see the source video <https://www.youtube.com/watch?v=GCUmGtCYPWM>, at about 8:10.

-`pacman -Sy networkmanager network-manager-applet wpa_actiond dialog`<br>
-If you see "There are x providers available for libgl", just use the default.

 `pacman -Sy xf86-input-libinput xorg-server xorg-xinit xorg-apps mesa`<br>
 xf86-input-libinput is for if you use a trackpad.
 Otherwise, it's optional.